kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 ## Load balancing HTTP traffic through zone proxies

-If you proxy HTTP traffic through zone proxies (zone ingress / egress) you may notice that the traffic does not go to every instance of destination service.
+If you proxy HTTP traffic through zone proxies (zone ingress/egress), you may notice that the traffic does not reach every instance of the destination service.
 In the case of in-zone traffic (without zone proxies on a request path), the client is aware of all server endpoints, so if you have 10 server endpoints the traffic goes to all of them.
 In the case of cross-zone traffic, the client is only aware of zone ingress endpoints, so if you have 10 server endpoints and 1 zone ingress, the client only sees one zone ingress endpoint.
 Because zone ingress is just a TCP passthrough proxy (it does not terminate TLS), it only load balances TCP connections over server endpoints.